 Elsmere is a somewhat small city located in the state of Kentucky.
 With a population of 8,536 people and two constituent neighborhoods, Elsmere is the 49th largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elsmere is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Elsmere isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elsmere are a mix of both white- and blue-collar jobs.
 Overall, Elsmere is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elsmere who work in office and administrative support (18.30%), food service (9.84%), and sales jobs (8.90%).
+There are especially a lot of people living in Elsmere who work in office and administrative support (17.57%), food service (9.18%), and sales jobs (8.94%).

-The percentage of adults in Elsmere with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.81% of adults in Elsmere have a bachelor's degree or advanced degree.
+The education level of Elsmere citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.46% of adults 25 and older in Elsmere have a college degree.

 Elsmere is a somewhat ethnically-diverse city.
 The people who call Elsmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elsmere residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Elsmere include Irish, English, Scottish, and French .
+Important ancestries of people in Elsmere include Irish, English, French , and British.